RocketCommunicationsInc/astro-www/src/pages/patterns/focus.md

     name: Focus State
 ---

-Focus State communicates when a user has engaged or highlighted an interactive component by using a keyboard or voice command.
 Focus States enable a better experience for users with visual or motor impairments and those who prefer keyboard and voice control to navigate through an application.

 ## Appearance and Behavior